 The Master of Public Health (MPH) degree program provides students with a breadth of knowledge, subject-specific expertise, specialized skills, and a powerful global network.
 MPH students benefit from an innovative curriculum that employs unique educational experiences in and out of the classroom.
 The MPH program is designed to teach analytical and quantitative methods, as well as cultivate problem-solving skills and the application of public health training in real-world situations.

-Offered in two credit options (45-credit and 65-credit) with an array of options for specific fields of study, you will identify the program that best fits your individualized educational goals, level of professional experience, and prior education.
-The MPH program will offer you the intellectual foundation and training needed to lead change and make a difference in communities around the world.
+With an array of options for specific fields of study, the MPH program will offer you the intellectual foundation and training needed to lead change and make a difference in communities around the world.

 The Master of Public Health 65-credit degree provides early career professionals with the breadth of knowledge and subject-specific expertise needed to forge a successful career in public health.